lukasz-pyrzyk/CosmosDbHangWithParallelTests/README.md

 7. Stop the tests execution, by force if needed
 8. Disable parallel execution by opening `xunit.runner.json` and changing `parallelizeTestCollections` to `false`
 9. Run all tests again.
 They should all be successful.
+10. Checkout branch which has the same code logic, but SDK V2.
+It's called `sdkV2`.
+11. Run all tests in parallel for SDK V2.
+They should all be successful.